Eachother or Each Other: Which One Is Correct?

 The one word form eachother is not accepted in British English, American English, or any standard variety of English.

 This means there is no regional choice to make and no style debate to worry about.
-Whether you are writing an exam answer, a professional email, an academic paper, a blog post, or a social media caption, each other is always the safe and correct option.
+If you are writing an exam answer, a professional email, an academic paper, a blog post, or a social media caption, each other is always the safe and correct option.
 Using the correct form improves clarity, credibility, and confidence in your writing.

 If you remember just one thing, remember this: when people do something together, they do it with each other, never eachother.
 Mastering this small detail helps your English look polished and professional every time.